The Team

 ALFA ROOM 105

-Sergio oversees the activities of the Global Water Watch Program including the implementation of all international projects, the development and maintenance of the database for the Global Water Watch projects in other countries.
-His work with AWW primarily involves data management and reporting.
-He works closely with citizens of all backgrounds and ages encouraging awareness about water issues and the environment, and conducting water monitoring and community-based, science-based watershed stewardship workshops.
+Sergio’s work with AWW primarily involves data management and reporting.
+He works closely with citizens of all backgrounds and ages encouraging awareness about water issues and the environment while conducting citizen-based water monitoring and watershed stewardship sessions.

 Sydney Smith Headshot